How are the nominees decided?

 Best Breakthrough Act

-'Best Breakthrough Act' (previously known as Best Emerging Act) may include an artist who has released an EP or debut album, but cannot include an artist who has released more than one album.
-Artists cannot be nominated twice for 'Best Breakthrough Act'.
+'Best Breakthrough Act' (previously known as Best Emerging Act) may include an artist who has released multiple singles, an EP or debut album, but cannot include an artist who has released more than one album.
+Artists cannot be nominated twice for 'Best Breakthrough Act' (or Best Emerging Act as it was previously known).
 Factors considered include but are not limited to - connection with audience and live appeal; quality and size of shows; quality of releases; current buzz; innovation; and Victorian spirit.

 Archie Roach Foundation Award for Emerging Talent